sw4d/SimpleWebEncrypter/README.md

 ### Prerequisites

 A computer with Ruby.
-This project was build on 2.6.5 but other 2.0+ versions should work fine.
+This project was built with 2.6.8 but other 2.0+ versions should work fine.

 If unsure run:
 ```